 Who Are Your Customers?

-The first step to a successful targeted campaign is determining the key customer personas.
+The first major step to a successful targeted PR campaign is determining the key customer personas.
 In other words, who are your current and potential customers?
 For the example above, it may seem simple: dog owners.
 However, it needs to be more detailed than this to be effective.
 Perhaps your dog food is organic and sustainably sourced, so your target customer would be a dog owner that is environmentally conscious and willing to spend more for a better-quality product.
 Another target customer could be someone that owns a dog with dietary needs that your brand’s special ingredient mix fulfills.

 Knowing who your customer is lets you tailor the entire campaign to them.
-Your PR tactic and messaging can be targeted towards their wants, needs and impulses, leading to a more effective strategy that will drive results toward a business goal.
+Your effective PR campaign tactic and messaging can be targeted towards their wants, needs and impulses, leading to a more effective strategy that will drive results toward a business goal.
 Luckily, customer persona development is something that many marketing teams have already completed the legwork on, so the public relations team can easily leverage them in their campaigns.

 Where Can You Find Them?

 Next is figuring out where your customers are.
 I’m not just talking about physical location – although, determining a regional focus area is important too.
 More specifically, think about what media outlets, journalists and influencers the target audience follows.
-Figure out what communities they tend to be involved in, including forums, Facebook groups, subreddits, etc.
+Figure out what online communities they tend to be involved in, including forums, Facebook groups, subreddits, etc.

 What Do You Say To Them?